Domilz/d7017e-mesh-network/README.md

    `$ touch .env`

-   Add these following fields to the created `.env` file
+   Add these following fields to the created `.env` file:

    `SERVER_ADDRESS=Required` The address of the **server**.
 This can be set up to run on your server or `localhost`, though the Android application requires communication with an actual server to function. <br />
    `SERVER_PORT=Required` The port of the **server**. <br />